It’s time to put

 Join us in calling on Congress to put kids before big tech profits.

-Write a letter to your elected officials today urging them to support KOSA.
+Write a letter to your elected officials today urging them to protect kids online.

 Americans are concerned